sighmon/open-archive.org-Website-2019/about.md

   <br>
    <i>Digital Security Trainer and Partnerships Manager</i>
 <br>
   <p>Collin works to support human rights defenders through digital security and documentation capacity building, including in-person training and remote support.
-For the last 7 years, he was a Human Rights Program Associate with Benetech on the Martus project, holds a BA and MA in Political Science.</p>
+For the last 7 years, he was a Human Rights Program Associate with Benetech on the Martus project and holds a BA and MA in Political Science.</p>
   <br>
   <p><b>OKThanks</b>
   <br>